I have a health issue and am on medication - What do I do?

 Treatment for ADHD /ADD is always under specialist supervision in Ireland and requires referral to a consultant psychiatrist.

-Everyone is eligible to attend the public hospital A&E departments in Ireland whether because of an accident or medical emergency.
+Everyone is eligible to attend the public hospital A&E departments in Ireland whether it is because of an accident or a medical emergency.

-There are a standard charge, currently €100 euro (2021) for all A&E(ER) attendances whether you are transferred by ambulance or attend yourself after an accident or in an emergency medical situation.
-If you have an initial assessment by a general practitioner and are referred to the A&E department with a letter the charge may be waived.
-In this situation, you must show your referral letter to reception.
+There is a standard charge, currently €100 euro (2022) for all A&E (ER) attendances whether you are transferred by ambulance or attend yourself after an accident or in an emergency medical situation.
+If you have an initial assessment by a general practitioner and are referred to the A&E department with a referral letter the charge may be waived.
+In this situation, you must show your referral letter to the hospital reception.

 St. Vincent's Hospital is a teaching hospital and within the catchment area of the UCD College campus and most of our students would be referred there for treatment.
 Here is some further information regarding charges at this hospital.